scalar-labs/scalardl/docs/getting-started-auditor.md

 # Getting Started with Scalar DL Auditor

 This document explains how to get started with Scalar DL Auditor.
-Here, we assume that you have already finished reading the following guides and gained some experiences in overall Scalar DL.
+Here, we assume that you have already finished reading the following guides and gained some experience in overall Scalar DL.

 * [Getting Started with Scalar DL](getting-started.md)
 * [A Guide on How to Write a Good Contract for Scalar DL](how-to-write-contract.md)